tomasf18/IES-practical/Lab01/README.md

+# Maven Import

-# How to use methods of classes of one maven project in another?
+## How to use methods of classes of one maven project in another?

 To call functions from Project 2 in Project 1, you need to: